ike18t/document-processor/README.md

 ## Acknowledgments

-Special thanks to the developers of `tags`, `ollama`, and `ocrmypdf` for their invaluable tools that make this application possible.
+Special thanks to the developers of `tag`, `ollama`, and `ocrmypdf` for their invaluable tools that make this application possible.